Ana-Maria Ramos

-Ana-Maria Ramos (born June 16, 1976) is an American politician.
+Ana-María Rodríguez Ramos (born June 16, 1976) is an American politician.
 She is a Democrat representing District 102 in the Texas House of Representatives since 2019.
-The 102nd district serves parts of the cities of Dallas, Richardson, & Garland.
+The 102nd district serves parts of the cities of Dallas, Richardson, and Garland.

 Political career

 In 2018, Ramos ran against Republican incumbent Linda Koop for the 102nd District seat in the Texas House of Representatives, and won with 52.9% of the vote.
 She ran for re-election in 2020, and again faced Koop, this time winning 53.9% of the vote.

 Ramos currently sits on the Natural Resources committee, as well as the Human Services committee.